John S. Dunn Foundation

 Decision Timeline

 The Board of Trustees meets monthly to review grant applications.
-Organizations should apply only once per calendar year.
-If an application is declined, the organization must wait until the following calendar year to reapply.
+Organisations should apply only once per calendar year.
+If an application is declined, the organisation must wait until the following calendar year to reapply.

 Success Rates